NVIDIA/ais-k8s/terraform/README.md

 When using `deploy.sh` script you will be asked to specify provider ID.
 Internally, the script will use the required commands - be sure you have them installed beforehand!

+> Currently only GCP provider is supported for deploying the Kubernetes cluster.
+>
+> If you already have a running Kubernetes cluster, regardless of a cluster provider,
+> you can use `--ais option` to `./deploy.sh` script (see the following section).

 ### Deploy

-Deployment consists of setting up the Kubernetes cluster on specified cloud provider and deploying AIStore on the Kubernetes nodes.
+Deployment consists of setting up the Kubernetes cluster on a specified cloud provider and deploying AIStore on the Kubernetes nodes.
 `deploy.sh` is a one-place script that does everything for you.
-After successful run the AIStore cluster should be accessible and ready to be used.
+If the script successfully finishes the AIStore cluster should be accessible and ready to be used.

 To deploy just run `./deploy.sh --all` script and follow the instructions.